I Started a Mobile App & Online Store Without Quitting my Job

 - Get involved in cultural activities and showcase your depth as an individual.
 This will make them notice you and will also show that you know how to balance work and life.

-- Network as well, get to know people, ask them questions about their road to becoming a CA
+- Network as well, get to know people, and ask them questions about their road to becoming a CA.

-- I failed my 3rdyear financial accounting course and had to repeat the course setting me back one year.
+- I failed my third-year financial accounting course and had to repeat it, setting me back one year.

-- This really helped me in during my Honours as my understanding of accounting principals was solid and made my fourth year a bit easier although the 4th year is extremely difficult.
+- This really helped me in my honors year as my understanding of accounting principles was solid, which made my fourth year a bit easier, although the fourth year is extremely difficult.

 Be Patient

-- One thing I’ve learned from all these businesses is that tech isn’t an overnight success story.
+- One thing I’ve learned from all these businesses is that technology isn’t an overnight success story.

 - It takes many iterations to land on a sustainable and scalable model.